BielowAlex/sneakers_shop/README.md

 # About this project
 Adaptive Internet shop of sneakers.
-Written in react.
+Written in ReactJS .
 Basic functions, primitive design/animations.

 # Project created with
 ♦Typescript